rayzrdev/SharpBot/README.md

 - [`node`](https://nodejs.org/en/download/current/)
 - [`yarn`](https://yarnpkg.com/docs/install)

+> ### Important
 If you have NPM but not yarn, please install it.
-Yarn is faster and more reliable.
+Yarn is faster and more reliable, *and the project depends on it.*

 ### Installing